 Our financial statements are complex.
-Due to United States generally accepted accounting principles and the nature of our business, our financial statements continue to be complex, particularly with reference to derivatives, asset retirement obligations, equity awards, deferred taxes, goodwill impairment, long-lived assets and the accounting for our deferred compensation plans.
+Due to United States generally accepted accounting principles and the nature of our business, our financial statements continue to be complex, particularly with reference to derivatives, asset retirement obligations, equity awards, deferred taxes, goodwill and the accounting for our deferred compensation plans.
 We expect such complexity to continue and possibly increase.